Incorrect spelling, explanation: both native users of English and learners tend to spell the word as

 What’s the purpose of his bad mood and annoyance?

-My children give me the sense of purpose.
+My children give me a sense of purpose.

 Recently, I’ve been feeling a strong purpose to change my work.